-The results confirm the pattern seen above: that a higher SSA seems to ease school experience and release resources in the family.
-A higher SSA of the focal child does not significantly affect the grades of older siblings who are in lower or middle primary school at the time of the focal child's supposed school start.
-Yet for siblings who are 7-9 years older than the focal child, a higher SSA improves grades substantially.35 Note, though, that estimated effects are imprecise and we suggest caution in interpreting the magnitude.
-These older siblings receive their first teacher assessments and approach graduation at the time when the focal child transitions into elementary school.36 An easier school start of the focal child likely improves the performance of the older siblings because the study environment at home is better or because parental resources are freed to assist with homework.
-In support of this interpretation, only grades in written math and Danish grammar are significantly improved as opposed to grades in essay writing or the oral examination of text analysis.
-The former disciplines require lower levels of cognition (knowledge, comprehension and application), whereas the latter disciplines require higher levels of cognition (analysis, synthesis, evaluation).37 Thus, the former disciplines are more closely related to rote learning and thereby easier to practice, while the latter require verbal creativity and ideational fluency, which are not readily improved in the short run.
-Interestingly, as shown in Table A7, we see that it is particularly the lower and mid-range grades that are affected by sibling SSA.
-The probability of receiving at least a B, C or D in written math and Danish grammar increases with sibling SSA, while the effect of SSA on receiving an A is close to zero and the probability of receiving an E or F becomes less likely.
+Notes: Table shows the estimated effects of being old-for-grade based on OLS and 2SLS regressions of older siblings' grades at the end of Grade 9.
+Each table cell represents an estimate for one specific subgroup defined by age distance between siblings.
+Cutoff dummy (January = 1) used as instrument.
+Conditioning set includes distance to cutoff, cohort fixed effects, and background characteristics (see Table 2).
+Standard errors in parentheses +p < 0.10, p < 0.05, p < 0.01, p < 0.01, assessments and approach graduation at the time when the focal child transitions into elementary school.35 An easier school start of the focal child likely improves the performance of the older siblings because the study environment at home is better or because parental resources are freed to assist with homework.
+In support of this interpretation, only grades in written math and Danish grammar are significantly improved, as opposed to grades in essay writing or the oral examination of text analysis.
+The former disciplines require lower levels of cognition (knowledge, comprehension, and application), whereas the latter disciplines require higher levels of cognition (analysis, synthesis, evaluation).
+36 Thus, the former disciplines are more closely related to rote learning and thereby easier to practice, while the latter require verbal creativity and ideational fluency, which are not readily improved in the short run.
+Interestingly, as shown in Online Appendix Table A7, we see that it is particularly the lower and midrange grades that are affected by sibling SSA.
+The probability of receiving at least a B, C, or D in written math and Danish grammar increases with sibling SSA, while the effect of SSA on receiving an A is close to zero, and the probability of receiving an E or F becomes less likely.
 Hence, the effects on siblings' grades are indeed concentrated in margins where the road to improved test scores is relatively straightforward.

 The effects of SSA on sibling outcomes may also partly run through marital stability or through household income, both of which have been shown to affect children's outcomes (Piketty 2003; Gruber 2004; Dahl and Lochner 2012).
-If this were the case, we might have expected larger effects of SSA on sibling outcomes for children of low educated mothers, because effects on parental outcomes to a high extent are driven by this subgroup (recall Figure A11).
-Yet, when we investigate effects on siblings' grades by maternal education we find no statistical or qualitative heterogeneity in effects on siblings' grades.38
+If this were the case, we might have expected larger effects of SSA on sibling outcomes for children of loweducated mothers because effects on parental outcomes to a high extent are driven by this subgroup (recall Online Appendix Figure A11).
+Yet, when we investigate effects on siblings' grades by maternal education we find no statistical or qualitative heterogeneity in effects on siblings' grades.37